 3 Steps to Know How to Create an Online Marketplace

-As mentioned earlier above, there are a lot of newly-opened marketplaces that have received huge investments.
-But the other truth is that many marketplaces fail.
+As mentioned earlier above, there are a lot of newly-opened websites that have received huge investments.
+But the other truth is that many digital shops fail.

 This often happens due to the fact that products: